SBCV/Blender-Addon-Photogrammetry-Importer/doc/markdown/installation.md

 		- ...

-## Dependencies (optional)
+## Optional Dependency for VisualSfM and OpenMVG files
+This addon uses Pillow (https://python-pillow.org/) to compute missing information for VisualSFM (NVM) and OpenMVG (JSON) files.
-This addon uses Pillow (https://python-pillow.org/) to read the image sizes from disc.
+- For VisualSFM (NVM) the addon uses pillow to read the (missing) image sizes from disc.
+- For OpenMVG (JSON) the addon uses pillow to compute the (missing) colors for the 3D points in the point cloud.

 If you haven't installed pip for blender already, download https://bootstrap.pypa.io/get-pip.py and copy the file to
 ```